A new approach to detect the boundaries of interplanetary events: Case studies

 \subsection{The 24 August 2001 event}

-Another MC event was observed by \emph{Ulysses}(located at 1.68 AU and $285.5^o$ longitude, $67.3^o$ latitude) on 24 August 2001, \ie DOY=236 \citet{Popescu2009,Ebert2009JGRA}.
-The tracking back to the Sun of this event, using a graphical method described in \citet{Dumi2011}, gave us a raw estimation of the solar source as a CME starting from the Sun at DOY=230.25.
-The CDAW catalogue (\url{http:\\cdaw.gsfc.nasa.gov\CME_list}) indicates, as possible solar ICME counterparts, two CME in squall occurred at the polar angle $PA\sim 337$ deg., but having too small velocities compared to the in-situ measured arrival speed (530 km s$^{-1}$).
-This event occurred on 15 August 2001 (DOY=227), at 10:30 UT, with v=311 km s$^{-1}$.
-A linear propagation model of CME indicates the arrival of this event at \emph{Ulysses} in the proper time, but it remains the problem with the speed, if we do not suppose that the ICME was accelerated by the ambient solar wind.
-Another candidate for the solar source is the halo CME occurred on 19 August 2001 (DOY=231), 6:06 UT, in or nearby the active region NOAA 09575, with the speed v=556 km s$^{-1}$.
-The first candidate event belongs to a series of CMEs coming from a double sigmoid polar filament, while the second one is probable due to a flare.
+Another MC event was observed by \emph{Ulysses} on 24 August 2001, \ie $DOY=236$ \citep{Popescu2009,Ebert2009JGRA,Richardson2014}, when the spacecraft was located at 1.68 AU and $285.5^o$ longitude, $67.3^o$ latitude.
+The track back to the Sun of this ICME , using a graphical method described in \citet{Dumi2011}, gave a raw estimation of the solar source as being a CME occurred on $DOY=230.25$.
+The CDAW catalogue (\url{http:\\cdaw.gsfc.nasa.gov\CME_list}) indicates, as possible solar counterparts, two CMEs in squall (a series of CMEs coming from the same solar source, see \citet{Dumi2008}) occurred at the polar angle $PA\sim 337$ deg.
+These are the results of a double polar sigmoid filament eruption in more steps, on 15 August 2001 ($DOY=227$).
+A CME was registered by LASCO/SOHO at 1:31 UT, with a speed 477 km s$^{-1}$, another CME occurred at 2:54 UT, with 370 km s$^{-1}$ and a CME at 10:33 UT, with v=311 km s$^{-1}$.
+A linear propagation model of the CMEs indicates the arrival of these events at \emph{Ulysses} in the proper time.
+It remains the problem of the CMEs' speeds that are much smaller than the speed measured in-situ by \emph{Ulysses} for the ICME (530 km s$^{-1}$), if we do not suppose that the ICME was accelerated by the ambient solar wind.
+Another candidate for the solar source is the halo CME occurred on 19 August 2001 ($DOY=231$), 6:06 UT, in or nearby the active region NOAA 09575, with the speed v=556 km s$^{-1}$.
+This halo CME is due to a flare.

-Figure \ref{236a} displays the variations of plasma characteristics and magnetic field for this event.
-We have detected the four boundaries by computations of TAM, at $t1=235.833$, $t2=236.458$, $t3=237.917$, and $t4=238.167$.
-The bulk velocity of the solar wind displays a discontinuity, a shock, at $ti=237.0$, moment that indicates an intermediate (internal) boundary.
-Similar jump is observed at $ti$ for the $Ar$ variation in time.
-It is also the moment of the peak (in absolute value) of the normal component of the magnetic field.
-We remark the temperature ratio $T/T_{exp}$ decreasing under the corresponding threshold between $t2$ and $t3$, and an increase over the threshold between $t3$ and $t4$.
-The total pressure also peaks between $t2$ and $ti$, following the $Bn$ shape looked in mirror.
-The normal component of the magnetic field has two local extrema, in both region of the core event.
+Fig.~\ref{236a} displays the magnetic field and plasma characteristics of the event, where the procedure of the boundaries detection is similar to that applied at the previous section, according to the described algorithm.
+We have used $pg=2$ for these LMs computations.